-Over the years there has been an increase in the number of hotels that includes influencer marketing as one of their marketing strategies.
-This strategy when used properly can increase the brand awareness of the hotels and attract more guests to the hotel.
-But when not used properly it leads to failure and even leave a negative reputation on the hotel.
+Over the years there has been an increase in the number of hotels that include influencer marketing as one of their marketing strategies.
+When we used this strategy properly, can increase the brand awareness of the hotels and attract more guests to the hotel.
+But when not used properly it leads to failure and even leaves a negative reputation on the hotel.
 Both the big hotels and the budget hotels are using this strategy to attract more guests to their hotels.
-Below we are going to discuss some of the things a hotelier should know before diving into influencer marketing.
+In the below section, we will discuss some of the things a hotelier should know before diving into influencer marketing.

 Work With The Right Influencer For Your Brand

 Before deciding on the right influencer to work with, you should first do your research and make sure that the influencer you are considering is the right one for your hotel brand.
 Consider this: Does the influencer fit well with your target market and your hotel brand values?
-When you find an influencer that fits with your brand, he/she will likely be willing to partner with you and when they eventually promote your hotel the message will feel real and authentic.
+When you find an influencer that suits your brand, he/she will likely be willing to partner with you, and when they eventually promote your hotel, the message will feel real and authentic.

 Avoid Influencers With Fake Followers At All Costs

-When deciding on an influencer to work with, make sure you are not deceived by the number of followers on their social media pages.
-You should look deeper and find out what they posted, the quality of their posts, the general theme of their posts and the level of engagement on their posts.
+When deciding on an influencer to work with, make sure you did not deceive by the number of followers on their social media pages.
+You should look deeper and find out what they posted, the quality of their posts, the general theme of their posts, and the level of engagement on their posts.
 Check what people are commenting on their posts.
 Are the comments from real people or bots putting up spam comments on the post?

 Up Your Own Social Media Game

 As you are checking out potential influencers, the influencers will also check out on you.
 They want to see how well you manage your social media pages.
 Your content qualities, how well you interact with your guests, and how well you respond to their questions and reviews.
 This will help them to decide whether to work with you.
 So, you need to up your social media game if you are serious about using influencer marketing.